wodowiesel/PiFunk/README.md

  `-ffast-math` increase speed for float ops and outside the IEEE-standard and deactivates errno-functions

- `sudo piversion` for checking your pi version

 e) Makefile commands:

  `sudo make piversion` for checking your pi version via make

+ `sudo make` for compilation with pre-configured flags for compilation for all Pi's

  `sudo make install` for installing pifunk files incl. build folder

  `sudo make uninstall` for uninstalling pifunk files

- `sudo make` for compilation with pre-configured flags for compilation for all Pi's

- `sudo make run` for running with standard pifunk flags
+ `sudo make run` for running pifunk with standard predefined flags

  `sudo make help` for starting help command of pifunk

  `sudo make assistant` for starting step-assistant of pifunk

- `sudo make clean` for removing pifunk.out and pifunk.o files in bin folder if necessary
+ `sudo make clean` for removing binary and library files

 ___